tonydear/tonydear.github.io/_pages/about.md

   - /~tdear/
 ---

 Welcome to my homepage!
 I am a lecturer in the [Computer Science Department](http://www.cs.columbia.edu) of the [School of Engineering and Applied Science](https://engineering.columbia.edu/) (SEAS) at [Columbia University](https://www.columbia.edu/).
 This semester (Spring 2023), I am teaching Computational Linear Algebra (COMS 3251) and Artificial Intelligence (COMS 4701).
-I am also an [academic advisor](http://www.cs.columbia.edu/education/undergraduate/advisors/) for [Columbia College](https://www.college.columbia.edu/) seniors majoring in CS; please feel free to reach out by email for an appointment.
+I am also an [academic advisor](http://www.cs.columbia.edu/education/undergraduate/advisors/) for [Columbia College](https://www.college.columbia.edu/) juniors majoring in CS; please feel free to reach out by email for an appointment.

 As a lecturer, my energies are primarily focused on teaching and refining my courses, advising undergraduate students, and contributing to various education programs in the school.
 I am the faculty director of the [CS@CU Bridge to MS Program](https://www.cs.columbia.edu/ms-bridge/) in Computer Science, and I am also the faculty director of a new online [Artificial Intelligence executive education program](https://ai.engineering.columbia.edu/) in Columbia Engineering.